 NIMCO's Valuation Committee (the Committee) oversees the implementation of the valuation policy.
 The Committee reviews the Custodian's pricing policies and procedures on an annual basis for reasonableness.
-The Committee also oversees the process of reviewing partnership and commingled fund financial statements where the net asset value (NAV), as a practical expedient, is used as fair value.
+The Committee also oversees the process of reviewing partnership and commingled fund financial statements where the NAV is used as fair value.
 Additionally, the Committee reviews fair values provided by investment advisors for oil and gas positions and real estate investments.
 Meetings of the Committee occur on an as needed basis, but at least annually.
 The Committee is comprised of a group of individuals that have differing perspectives on the valuation process and includes staff persons from NIMCO's Operations, Compliance, Alternative Investments, Public Market Investments groups, and the U.S. Chief Investment Officer.
 The following discusses the Custodian's valuation process for specific investments.

-Investments in securities traded on a national securities exchange or a listed market such as the NASDAQ National Market System are valued at the last reported sales prices on the valuation date or if no sale was reported on that date, at amounts that the Committee and Custodian feel are most indicative of the fair value based on information that may include the last reported bid or ask prices on the principal securities exchanges or listed market on which such securities are traded.
-Fixed income securities and securities not traded on an exchange or a listed market are valued at the bid price or the average of the bid and asked prices on the valuation date obtained from published sources where available or are valued with consideration of trading activity or any other relevant information, such as independent broker quotations.
+Investments in securities traded on a national securities exchange or a listed market such as the NASDAQ National Market System, such as common stock and other equities, are valued at the last reported sales prices on the valuation date or if no sale was reported on that date, at amounts that the Committee and Custodian feel are most indicative of the fair value based on information that may include the last reported bid or ask prices on the principal securities exchanges or listed market on which such securities are traded.
+Government and U.S. Treasury obligations, fixed income securities and securities not traded on an exchange or a listed market are valued at the bid price or the average of the bid and asked prices on the valuation date obtained from published sources where available or are valued with consideration of trading activity or any other relevant information, such as independent broker quotations.